 IAS 19 Employee Benefits requires MOPAC to account for short-term compensating absences (these are periods during which an employee benefits continue to be earned which include time owing for annual leave and rest days) by accruing for the benefits which have accumulated but are untaken by the Balance Sheet date.
 Short term accumulated absences are recognised in the CPM Accounts in the period in which officers or police staff render the service which entitles them to the benefit, not necessarily when they enjoy the benefit.
 The cost of leave earned, but not taken by police officers and staff at the end of the financial year is recognised in the financial statements to the extent that the staff are entitled to carry forward leave into the following year.
 Equivalent liabilities for employee benefits are recognised on the MOPAC Balance Sheet to reflect the continuing requirement on MOPAC to provide funds from the Police Fund to meet these liabilities as they fall due.
 The Group Balance Sheet also reflects the liability for time owing and annual leave.
-The accrual for untaken leave is charged to the Net Cost of Policing Services, and reversed out through the MIRS so that the leave is charged to CIES in the financial year in which the holiday absence is earned.
+The accrual for untaken leave is charged to CIES in the financial year in which the holiday absence is earned.